Information for municipalities and the media

 Check here for periodic updates!

 RW250 announced on October 25 the release of five videos that will further the goal of building public awareness of the 250th anniversary of the founding of the United States.
 The video series, “Explore Westchester County’s Revolutionary War Sites” has been produced by RW250 and is available to the public on our YouTube channel.
 Each approximately three-minute video features a location in Westchester County with historic significant to the Revolutionary War period.
 The series has received positive reviews from historians, municipal officials and educators.
 Yonkers, Bedford, Tarrytown, Hartsdale and Verplanck’s Point in the Town of Cortlandt are featured in this series.
 See the full Press Release for more info.
+Read about it in the Hudson Independent.

 Watch a video recording of Revolution and the Hudson: Songs and Stories as performed by historical balladeer Linda Russell on October 18.
 This program was part of the annual Road to Freedom Day sponsored by the Dobbs Ferry Historical Society.